 - We want to know what is going on and where to get help when we need it.

 Here's some information on what the City and community are doing in these four areas:

 Staying in your home

 - Senior Property Tax Credit Program – This program provides a $100 tax credit for seniors receiving the Guaranteed Income Supplement.

 - Tax Deferral Program – A tax deferral of up to $1000 is available to seniors who own a home and are receiving the Guaranteed Income Supplement.

 The Seniors Association provides a range of support programs including linking seniors to service providers who can assist with everything from maintenance to shopping and housework.
 They can be contacted at 613-548-7810.

-If you are unsure where to turn for help, please contact the 2-1-1 information service by simply dialing 2-1-1 from any phone.
+If you are unsure where to turn for help, please contact the 2-1-1 information service by simply dialling 2-1-1 from any phone.
 The call is free and customer service representatives are available 24 hours a day 7 days a week to answer your questions and connect you to community resources.
 In addition to the phone service you can also search their website where you will find information on many different types of community supports for older adults.